Student Health at Cedar Park

 When Nurse Jones is not in the building, the office staff takes over any nursing needs.
 Staff will not hesitate to contact a student’s family any time they feel there is any cause for concern.

-- Students who exhibit signs of stomach flu (vomiting, diarrhea, etc.), or who have a fever will be cared for in the nurse’s office while staff call family to come pick up their student.
+- Students who exhibit signs of illness (cough, congestion, vomiting, diarrhea, fever, etc.) will be cared for and supervised in the Protected Health Care Room while staff call family to come pick up their student.

 - Seattle Public Schools offers a host of information and accommodations to students with serious health conditions and needs.
 More information about students with health conditions.